Top 20 Non-Bedside Nursing Jobs

 Salary

-According to ZipRecruiter, the median annual income for healthcare recruiters is $54,026.
-That median annual salary increases to $61,319 for nurse recruiters specifically.
+The median annual salary for nurse recruiters is $74,963 per year, or $36 per hour, according to ZipRecruiter.
 However, your income may vary depending on your location, employer, experience, and other factors.

 Requirements

 There are no license requirements to be a healthcare recruiter.
 However, most companies prefer candidates with a bachelor's degree.
-However, educational requirements may vary based on the company.
+Educational requirements may vary by company.

 Insurance companies often hire nurse health coaches to help policyholders sustain wellness after a procedure or surgery.
 You could also work as a freelance health coach, picking up clients from an insurance company or local healthcare provider.